-Just because you’re past your school days doesn’t mean you can’t share in the joy of knowledge.
-While Cumberland Valley is known for having great hiking grounds and trails for bikes, don’t spend your entire day outdoors.
-This Pennsylvania valley is home to several must-see, unique museums geared toward various passions, under two hours away from Philadelphia and Washington, D.C.
-From historic hotspots to a Rolls-Royce Museum, here are five of the coolest museums to visit.
+While Cumberland Valley is known for having great hiking and biking trails, you don’t have to spend your entire day outdoors (especially if the weather decides not to cooperate).
+We are home to several must-see, unique museums geared toward various passions.
+Less than two hours away from Philadelphia and Washington, D.C., here are five of the coolest museums to visit during your Weekend Easy getaway.

 Appalachian Trail Museum